tweag/python-monorepo-example/content/blog/2019-09-12-webassembly-internship.md

 ---
-title: "War Stories of Asterius: <br/>Numerics & Debugging"
+title: "War Stories of Asterius:  Numerics & Debugging"
 shortTitle: "War Stories of Asterius"
 author: "Siddharth Bhat"
-tags: internship, haskell, asterius
+tags: [internship, haskell, asterius]
 description: "I got the opportunity to work on Asterius, a new Haskell to WebAssembly compiler, during my internship at Tweag.
 My task was to get anything numerics-related stabilized in its compiled code."
 ---